koponomarenko/arch_linux_setup_tools/README.md

 To print all packages without installing them, set `export print_pkgs=yes`.

+### HiDPI

+The Arch Linux ISO uses systemd-boot, so you can hit “e” when the menu appears and append parameters to the kernel line (or at the very end).
+Setting only this one should do the work:

+    video=1280x720

 ---
 ## Some useful tips for a day to day work